Seahaven, Washington

 Seahaven is an extinct town in Pacific County, in the U.S. state of Washington.

 History

-Seahaven was established around 1899, with land owned by realtor Thomas Potter.
-Located at the mouth of the Willapa River, it was mapped by Potter, who leased properties there and in South Bend.
-By 1890, the town had established a bank as well as a newspaper publisher.
-In September 1890, a post office was established, with Granville S. Loomis serving as the postmaster.
-It remained in operation until 1891.
-Following Potter's death in 1901, his will was left with a 63-year-old woman he was going to marry, which included the grounds of Seahaven.
-Seahaven eventually went extinct by the early 20th century, with its businesses either closing down or relocating to South Bend.
+Seahaven, in the state of Washington, in the Northwestern United States, was established around 1899, with land owned by realtor Thomas Potter.
+Located at the mouth of the Willapa River, the land was surveyed by Thomas Potter, who leased properties there and in South Bend, Washington.
+By 1890, the town of Seahaven had established a bank as well as a newspaper.
+In September 1890, a post office was established in the town, with Granville S. Loomis serving as the postmaster; that post office only remained in operation for about a year.
+Following Potter's death in 1901 in San Diego, and after some contention regarding his will, his property was conveyed to a 63-year-old woman he was going to marry; this included the grounds of Seahaven.
+Seahaven became a ghost town by the early 20th century, with its businesses either closing down or relocating to South Bend, Washington.